- Words and photographs by Norman Foster

-The principal buildings of the space would appear to be the Prefettura and Casa Nova del Comune, occupying the sides and in this position visible in their entirety from most positions within the space.
+The principal buildings of the space would appear to be the Prefettura and Casa Nova del Comune (now Palazzo del Comune), occupying the sides and in this position visible in their entirety from most positions within the space.
 The immense power of a deeply shadowed opening to attract attention can be seen particularly in the Casa Nova del Comune.
-Compared with Christ College quadrangle the tower is relatively unimportant, as it can only Lo grasped in its true relationship as a vertical feature from the approaches or extremities of the space.
+Compared with Christ College quadrangle the tower is relatively unimportant, as it can only be grasped in its true relationship as a vertical feature from the approaches or extremities of the space.

-Apart from the architectural contrasts already mentioned the spatial sequence of the confined street against the space of the piazza and the leisure of its café life against the clamour of the market in the adjoining piazza Erbe should also be noted.
+Apart from the architectural contrasts already mentioned, the spatial sequence of the confined street against the space of the piazza, and the leisure of its café life against the clamour of the market in the adjoining Piazza delle Erbe, should also be noted.
 The space has a static quality in that there is no perspective progression for the eye to a definite visual dominant; even the street approach onto the statue eventually dissolves into a series of overlapping planes.
-It is suggested that this space is so satisfying when Compared with some of the other examples, because it is completely integrated into its surroundings (note the relationship of the Scalliger tombs nestling in the shadow of their parent church) and within the confines of a clearly defined simple space there is a large degree of informality and consequent picturesque quality.
+It is suggested that this space is so satisfying when compared with some of the other examples, because it is completely integrated into its surroundings (note the relationship of the Scaliger Tombs nestling in the shadow of their parent church) and within the confines of a clearly defined simple space there is a large degree of informality and consequent picturesque quality.
 If we agree with Aristotle that ‘the function of cities is to make men happy’, then we have much to learn from the Piazza Dante.

 The Circus – Bath

-The Circus is part of a sequence of architectural spaces constituting the eighteenth and early nineteenth-century development of Bath.
-Two of the three radiating arms relate by long straight streets to Queens Square and the Crescent.
-The design reputed to be based on the Coliseum, but resemblance would appear to end with the superimposed Roman order.
+The Circus is part of a sequence of architectural spaces constituting the 18th- and early 19th-century development of Bath.
+Two of the three radiating arms relate by long straight streets to Queen Square and the Crescent.
+The design was reputed to be based on the Colosseum, but resemblance would appear to end with the superimposed Roman order.
 The composition takes the form of three equal parts with the centre line of each road on the centre line of a terrace.
 Consequently, the views inside the space are symmetrical and the views from each road into the space are closed by curved walls.
-Distance from wall to wall is 300 feet and the enclosing terraces are 40 feet high, giving a floor plane dimension to wall plane height of 7 ½.
+Distance from wall to wall is 300 feet and the enclosing terraces are 40 feet high, giving a floor plane dimension to wall plane height of 7½.

 The dominant object is a group of four mature trees, but drawings show that originally the space was cobbled from wall to wall.
 This landscaping makes up the floor plane to the extent of destroying its relationship with the wall plane.
 This is to be deplored and has been commented upon by at least one authority on Bath – ‘The trees should be literally extirpated if need be by dynamite, so that justice may be done to the work of Bath’s Architectural Masters’.